 The Common Interface

-The CI is an easy-to-install application that can be set up on the user’s premises.
+The CI is an easy-to-install application that can be set up in the user’s premises.
 Many Microsoft Windows versions and Linux operating systems are supported.
 The set-up of the CI has multiple benefits:

 The Common Interface also supports message exchange outside the scope of the TAF/TAP Regulations, if the conditions concerning the message structure are met.
 This can provide great added value, enabling the CI to be used for customer-specific business opportunities.